ksun4176/GuildBuild_Discord/discord_bot/README.md

 If you change the command definition (description, options, etc.), you will need to redeploy:
 (NOTE: You do not need to redeploy if you make updates to the execute function)
-1. Generate corresponding JavaScript files using `npm run build`
+1. Deploy commands using `npm run register`
-   - Node does not run on TypeScript so we need to create them so it runs
+   - Node does not run on TypeScript so we need to create the corresponding JavaScript files before registering commands
-2. Deply commands using `npm run register`

 Once you are done with your changes, run these commands in terminal:
 1. Generate corresponding JavaScript files using `npm run build`